JaviAZ/DQS/Readme.txt

 Things to fix:
 	tutor can be added with the same ID of an old tutor, overwritting it.
 Make the program create the ID instead of the user tutee can be added with the same tuteeNo of an old tutee, overwritting it.
-Make the program check if that tuteeNo is already in the list.
+Make the program check if that tuteeNo is already in the list. potentially can try and view tutor groups as a student before they've been generated, makes it crash